datajake1999/OPL3GM_VSTi/readme.md

 # Introduction
 This is a collection of VST instruments that emulate MIDI drivers for OPL3 based sound cards.
 The synthesizer code is based on [the Windows OPL3 drivers from this thread](https://www.vogons.org/viewtopic.php?t=36667)

-# Included synths
+# Included Synths

 * Apogee OPL3: Based on Apogee Sound System source code.
 * Doom OPL3: Based on Chocolate Doom source code.
 * Windows 9x OPL3: Based on Windows 9x Sound Blaster 16 driver reverse engineering.

-# Installation and usage notes
+# Installation and Usage Notes
+Note: Apogee and Doom instrument bank files can be loaded from the plug-in's user interface.
+The following sections describe how to install a default instrument bank.

-## Included Apogee patches
+## Included Apogee Patches

 * built in patch - ROTT 1.3, Build engine games setup utility.
 * apogee_blood.tmb - Blood